 These leaks might be visible several days into a heavy storm or never happen under similar conditions.
-You should always look out for water entering your home during heavy rain regardless so that you know what's happening.
+You should always look out for water entering your home during heavy rain so that you know what's happening.
 There are a few different instances when you might experience a roof leak, such as:

 During rain and strong winds, you might have experienced rain that flies parallel to the ground.
-Since asphalt shingles are only designed to repel water falling perpendicularly, horizontal rain, or wind-driven rain can seep between the shingles and or make its way behind the roof to wall or roof to chimney flashing.
+Since asphalt shingles are only designed to repel water falling perpendicularly, horizontal rain or wind-driven rain can seep between the shingles and or make its way behind the roof-to-wall or roof-to-chimney flashing.

 This water will eventually seep through, even well after it has stopped raining.
-The reason that this happens is because the water takes much longer to travel under the roofing material through your attic, then through your insulation, and finally hitting the sheetrock where you are able to see the water damage.
+The reason that this happens is that the water takes much longer to travel under the roofing material through your attic, then through your insulation, and finally hitting the sheetrock where you are able to see the water damage.

 You might have experienced a roof leak at times of heavy rain if you haven’t conducted proper maintenance.
 Having leaves and debris build up in your valleys or around chimneys, skylights or any other penetrations can create water dams, allowing water to back up in heavy rains.
-If your gutters are clogged and if they can’t drain the water fast enough, water can also back up on the roof and cause it to leak there as well.
+If your gutters are clogged and can’t drain the water fast enough, water can also back up on the roof and cause it to leak there as well.

 You should consider having your roof inspected by a contractor before the rainy season to clean up any leaves, tree debris, and clogged gutters.
 At that time, they'll also inspect for any damage that might cause the roof to leak in the near future.
 That way, you can potentially prevent any roof leaks that may occur.